 I’m calling the cops.

 (She pulls out her phone.
 Now, suddenly, the amusement is over, and it’s THE POWERFUL ONE’s turn to lunge.
-He knocks her phone out of her hand, and it shatters on the ground.
+He knocks her phone out of her hand, and it clatters to the ground.
 He grabs her, holds her hands behind her back.
 It is a new violence, sudden and frightening.)

 WOMAN 1